 Improving connections in and around City Hall to make this area more welcoming and easier to navigate.

 - Working with community partners in the 9 Block area on safety and security initiatives

-- Piloting a Downtown Ambassador Program in the 9 Block area and down Stephen Avenue
+- Dedicated Downtown Ambassador and HELP teams, provided by Alpha House, in the 9 Block and Stephen Avenue areas

 - Improving connection from Stephen Avenue through City Hall to the Central Library

 - Creating better connections throughout the +15 Network

 Collaboration with partners

 Working better with community partners and area businesses to address safety and assist vulnerable Calgarians.